Reporting6 min readReviewed June 15, 2026By Sabillon Advisory

 • Ignoring the balance sheet.

-• Not reviewing overdue invoices.
+• Not reviewing overdue invoices until cash gets tight.

 Examples for service businesses